Just the Way You Like It (The S.O.S. Band album): Recording

 Over 30 years later, Jimmy Jam felt Just the Way You Like It holds up well with every other recording they have done throughout their career.

 Chart position

 The album peaked at #6 on the R&B albums chart.
 It also reached #60 on the Billboard 200.
 The title track reached the Billboard R&B Top Ten, peaking at #6.
 The single also peaked at #64 on the Billboard Hot 100 and #32 on the UK Singles Chart.
 Two following singles, "No One's Gonna Love You" and "Weekend Girl", also charted on the R&B chart, reaching #15 and #40 respectively.
 The fourth and final single released, "Break Up", failed to chart.

+Critical reception

+Mick Brown of The Guardian with praise wrote, "Davis's singing is one reason why the SOS Band have become quite the best pop-soul group of the moment, the deft arrangements of Lewis and Harris are another.
+The dance rhythms here appear to be floating above ground with no visible means of support...Schlock in excelsis."

+Allmusic's Ron Wynn dismissively declared, "The signs of decline were all over this 1984 S.O.S. release...the exuberance and energy were fading...The group funk sound was losing its appeal, and the Jam/Lewis combo was beginning to stretch itself too thin."

 Reissue

 The album was digitally remastered and reissued on CD with bonus tracks in 2013 by Demon Music Group.